The All Souls Trilogy On TV

 Rejoice!
 You are not imagining this!

 The All Souls Trilogy is being adapted for television.
 On 3 February 2015, Deborah Harkness announced via Facebook that the All Souls Trilogy was in development with the BBC.
 Roughly a year later, on 8 February 2016, Deadline reported that the project had moved to the capable hands of Bad Wolf, the producers of Dr. Who, Life on Mars, Torchwood, and other hit TV shows.
-Jane Tranter and Bad Wolf will be producing the series, with Ashley Pharaoh and Deborah Harkness herself serving as executive producer and writer.
+Jane Tranter and Bad Wolf will be producing the series, with Deborah Harkness herself serving as executive producer and writer.
 SkyOne, the UK distributor began to announce the cast in April 2017 and filming started in September.
 Finally, the first official photos were revealed on 22 November, together with the first trailer.

 Eight Glorious Episodes Planned For Season 1 & 5 Seasons Total